SpiderSec101/Web_Application_Security_Testing/Recon/Passive_Recon.md

         censys = your_PassiveTotal_api_secret

 #### amass enum

-  * Amass requires API keys for different Data Resources, to view the list
+  * Amass has some of the by defaul available APIs, you can see it from

+        amass enum -list

+  * To find amass unabled apis

         amass enum -list | grep -v '\*'

   * Enumerating Subdomains

         amass enum -d example.com

     Here the ```enum``` stands for enumeration.
 It used to enumerate subdomains by using passive DNS queries, scraping web services and also used the scan certificates

   * Subdomain Bruteforcing